andpramor/todo-ts/README.md

 - [x] Add animations with AutoAnimate
 - [x] Develop a custom hook to refactor the business logic out of the App component
 - [ ] Pass state management to a reducer
-- [ ] Avoid prop drilling using a context?
+- [ ] Avoid prop drilling using react context
 - [ ] Persistence using localStorage